slapdau/apple-pascal-time/README.md

 The ProDOS line of operating systems did have clock support.
 The original ProDOS support was basic.
 It also set the creation and/or modification time and date when a file was saved.
-But if there was a supported system clock available, the values would be read from that.
+But if there was a supported system clock available, the values would be read from that, automatically as necessary.

 Nostalgia means I've been using Apple Pascal on Applewin and GSport.
 I still have a bad memory and I wanted clock support.
 Applewin emulates a No-Slot Clock.